arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Auto Scaling Group (ASG).md

 > - ASG does not immediately terminate instances with an **Impaired** status, it waits a few minutes for the instance to recover.
 > - ASG doesn't terminate an instance that came into service based on EC2 status checks and ELB health checks until the **health check grace period** expires.

+## Rebalancing AZs
+- ASG ensures that the group never goes below the minimum scale.
+Actions such as changing the AZ for the group or explicitly terminating or detaching instances can lead to the ASG becoming unbalanced between AZs.
+In such cases, ASG compensates by **rebalancing** the AZs by **launching new instances before terminating the old ones**, so that rebalancing does not compromise the performance or availability of the application.

 ## Lifecycle Hooks
 - Used to perform extra steps before creating or terminating an instance.
 Example: